15 min read

 Impact

-• Observing developers use the product reshaped the error handling, progress feedback, and output formatting across multiple iterations
+• Observing developers use the product reshaped error handling, progress feedback, and output formatting across multiple iterations

 • Investor conversations confirmed interest in the tooling layer, even when the strategic positioning required market education